0xosamaa/ITI-Laravel-Pharmacy-System/README.md

 3. Run `npm install` to install all JavaScript dependencies.
 4. Run `npm run dev` to compile all JavaScript and CSS files.
 5. Create a `.env` file in the root directory of the application and add the necessary environment variables.
 You can use the `.env.example` file as a template.
-6. Run `php artisan migrate` to create the necessary database tables.
+6. Run `php artisan migrate:fresh --seed` to create the necessary database tables and data.
 7. Run `php artisan serve` to start the local development server.

 ## Features